 *Old Ratings vs. New Ratings

-The old ratings that you see here were from back in 1998 when I first rated the album.
+The oldest ratings that you see here are from back in 1998 when I first rated the album for this site.
 Since time does change one's point of view, I decided to listen to and rate the album again, doing so in late 2005.
 In January, 2019, 20 plus years after the first ratings were made, I rated all of the songs for a third time.
-Also note that I did not look at the old ratings until after I placed my new ratings here in both 2005 and 2019.
+Also note that I did not look at the old ratings from 1998 until after I placed my new ratings here in both 2005 and 2019.

 To listen to some sound clips from VOODOO LOUNGE or to buy it click on: Voodoo Lounge [Reissue]